-When your career is taking off and you’re making more connections, it’s time to create a professional business card.
+When your career is taking off and you’re making more connections, it’s time to create professional business cards.
 This compact card contains all of your important information should potential business partners want to get in touch with you.

 If it’s your first time making a business card, you’ll likely make a few mistakes, and some can be costly due to reprinting.
 So, before creating your first business card, be sure to take a look at our article about business card mistakes that everyone makes.